Spaghetti-Dojo/kensaku/docs/components.md

 # Components

-The Wp Entities Search provides a set of components you can use to build your search UI.
+Kensaku provides a set of components you can use to build your search UI.

 We have to distinguish between two types of components: